BackupTheBerlios/viscacha-svn/viscacha08/_docs/readme.txt

 == Update ==
 First make a complete backup of your (old) data!
+Note: You can only update from Viscacha 0.8 RC3 to 0.8 RC4!

 1. Upload (and overwrite) the following files (* = an ID):
  - addreply.php